-- 2.2.1 The specification of the assay plate as high-binding has been added. - 2.2.2 The specifications of the transfer plate as non-binding have been added. - 2.2.15 and 3.3.10 The stop solution has been further defined and storage information updated. - 3.3.1 The sodium carbonate molecular formula has been corrected. - 3.3.5 The formula has been updated including the specification that the serum not contain E. coli antibodies. - 3.3.8 Filter sterilization of the solution has been added. - 4.10 Additional details for stopping the reaction have been added. - References to the current reagent data sheet have been added throughout the document. - References to internal CVB documents have been replaced with summary information. - The contact person has been changed to Janet Wilson.
+- 2.2.1 The assay plate has been further described as high-binding. - 2.2.2 The transfer plate has been further described as non-binding. - 2.2.15 and 3.3.10 The stop solution has been further defined and storage information has been updated. - 3.3.5 The formula has been updated, including the specification that the serum not contain E. coli antibodies. - 3.3.7 The alternate chemical name has been included. - 3.3.8 Filter sterilization of the solution has been added. - 4.10 Additional details for stopping the reaction have been added. - References to the current reagent data sheet have been added throughout the document. - References to internal CVB documents have been replaced with summary information. - The contact person has been changed to Janet M. Wilson.